-FCC Chairman Julius Genachowki rumored to be planning to step downAlex Wagner - Deputy Managing Editor, News Desk
+FCC Chairman Julius Genachowki rumored to be planning to step downAlex Wagner - Editorial Director of News and Content

 Big news tonight in the world of wireless, as a new report claims that Federal Communications Commission Chairman Julius Genachowski will soon announce plans to step down from his position.
 The news comes from The Wall Street Journal, which says that it got the tidbit of information from an FCC official.
 No other details have been revealed.
 Genachowski was sworn in as chairman of the FCC in June 2009.